6 Ways to Use a Dental Practice Loan for Business Growth

 4. Start an Expansion Project

-Is your business location too small?
-Does your office look old and outdated?
-If you answered yes to these questions, consider putting your business loan towards an expansion project.
+Is your business location too small, or does your office look old and outdated?
+If you answered yes to these questions, consider using your business loan to fund an expansion project.

-5. Acquire Another Practice
+5. Acquire Another Dental Practice

 6. Invest in New Technology

-- Invest in a user-friendly website: It could include a chat function, scheduling assistant, and state-of-the-art patient management tools.
+- Invest in a user-friendly website: It could include a chat function, scheduling assistant, and patient management tools.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.